 - Students must complete at least 30 credit hours in residence, including courses completed previously at UA Little Rock, but excluding transfer credit, credit-by-examination, experiential credit, and repeated courses.

-- A different major must be completed for each additional baccalaureate degree.
-Courses completed within the previous degree(s) that satisfy requirements for additional major(s) may be accepted as satisfying major requirements for additional degree(s), subject to approval by the major department.
+- All program requirements must be completed for each additional baccalaureate degree.
+Courses completed within the previous degree(s) that satisfy requirements for the additional program(s) may be accepted as satisfying program requirements for the additional degree(s), subject to approval by the program faculty.

 - A minor is not required for additional baccalaureate degrees.

 - If not taken as a part of another baccalaureate degree, a course in United States History or Government (HIST 2311 , HIST 2312 , or POLS 1310 ) must be completed, see “Policy 503.3 General Education Requirements for Baccalaureate and Associate Degrees – U.S. Traditions: United States History or Government Requirement.”
-However, other general education requirements are not applicable to additional baccalaureate degrees.
+However, other general education requirements do not apply to additional baccalaureate degrees.

 (Academic majors and colleges may specify additional and/or more restrictive requirements.
 There is no second language proficiency requirement for students seeking additional baccalaureate degrees.)

-UA Little Rock recognizes several methods for earning university credit for undergraduate and graduate level learning, including rigorous high school curricula, professional or military experience, professional licensures and certifications, and work experiences.
-In order to receive university credit, these competencies must undergo systematic evaluation against established program or course learning outcomes.*
+UA Little Rock recognizes several methods for earning university credit for undergraduate and graduate-level learning, including rigorous high school curricula, professional or military experience, professional licensures and certifications, and work experiences.
+To receive university credit, these competencies must undergo systematic evaluation against established program or course learning outcomes.*

 *Graduate programs will specify if they will accept PLA, what forms of PLA they will accept, and the maximum percentage or number of hours they will accept.